John Nkemngong Nkengasong: Writings

-A prolific author and critic, Nkengasong writes works which traverse genres and disciplines.
-His creative imagination is inspired by his native Nweh culture and the multicultural, social and political complexity of Cameroon, particularly defined by the country's history and multiple colonial heritages.
+A prolific author and critic, Nkengasong wrote works which traverse genres and disciplines.
+His creative imagination was inspired by his native Nweh culture and the multicultural, social and political complexity of Cameroon, particularly defined by the country's history and multiple colonial heritages.
 His works, notably his plays, are commendably innovative, postmodern and at times radically absurd in form and content.
 They focus essentially on the interrelations of history, nation and culture in Africa and are presented in style that “transcend[s] the fluid demarcations of theoretical dogmas”.

 Black Caps and Red Feathers (2001) is his first major publication which gave signals to what would later be considered as an enriching career.
-The play is “a remarkable two-act play that constitutes the author’s individual insight into the human condition”.
+The play is “a remarkable two-act play that constitutes the author's individual insight into the human condition”.
 It is notable for its absurdist structure and content as well as its experiments in surrealist techniques.

 His debut novel and best known work, Across the Mongolo, was published in 2004.
 Besides its rich cultural context, it is a subtle expression of the angst against the humiliation and subjugation of minority peoples in Africa who are the victims of colonial geopolitics.
 He also wrote poetry which is published in a collection entitled, Letters to Marion (And the Coming Generations) published in 2009.
-The poetry is “built on humour, irony and bestial imagery” and handles a wide range of issues including “Africa’s afflictions….the petty squabbles that have transformed contemporary Africa into a battlefield”.
+The poetry is “built on humour, irony and bestial imagery” and handles a wide range of issues including “Africa's affliction ... the petty squabbles that have transformed contemporary Africa into a battlefield”.